attractivechaos/plb2/README.md

 ## <a name="conclusion"></a>Discussions

 The most well-known and the longest running language benchmark is the [Computer Language Benchmark Games][clbg].
-Plb2 differs in that it includes more recent languages (e.g. Nim and Crystal), more language runtimes (e.g. PyPy and LuaJIT) and more tasks (all four tasks are new), and it comes with more uniform implementations and focuses more on the performance of the language itself without library functions. **Plb2 complements the Computer Language Benchmark Games.**
+Plb2 differs in that it includes different languages (e.g. Nim and Crystal), different language runtimes (e.g. PyPy and LuaJIT) and new tasks, and it comes with more uniform implementations and focuses more on the performance of the language itself without library functions. **Plb2 complements the Computer Language Benchmark Games.**